mattepiu/supplementary-buttons-anki/README.md

 ##### Enable Markdown

 Markdown is disabled by default, to keep this add-on as modularised as possible.
-To enable it, go to settings and tick the checkbox next to "Markdown".
+To enable it, go to *Tools &gt; Power Format Pack add-on (options) &gt; Options... &gt; Markdown* and tick the checkbox next to "Markdown".
 Restart Anki to complete the process.

 ##### Using Markdown